 How does continually carrying a balance affect my credit score?

-Regularly use your credit card to show you can responsibly manage a line of credit, but pay the balance in full at the end of each billing cycle to avoid extra interest charges.
+Carrying a balance increases your credit utilization ratio, which can lower your score.
+Use your credit card regularly to show you can responsibly manage a line of credit, but pay the balance in full at the end of each billing cycle to avoid extra interest charges and keep utilization low.

 How does getting married affect your credit score?

-Some people think that once you get married, you have a joint score with your spouse — but this is a common credit myth.
-Marriage has no effect on your credit score.
+Some people think that once you get married, you have a joint score with your spouse.
+This is a common credit myth.
+Marriage has no direct effect on your credit score.
+However, if you open joint accounts with your spouse, their payment behavior on those accounts can affect your credit.

 What is an “adverse event?”

-An adverse event refers to a default, bankruptcy, court judgment or writ or personal insolvency.
+An adverse event refers to a negative item on your credit history, such as a default, bankruptcy, court judgment or personal insolvency.

 Ask a question